by Anne Fishel, Ph.D

 We’re just so busy.
 How can we find the time to cook and eat together?

-Time is certainly one of the biggest obstacles to families gathering for dinner.
+Time is certainly one of the biggest obstacles to families gathering for dinner, but so is thinking that the meal has to be cooked from scratch, made with organic ingredients, and labored over for hours.
+Quick, easy meals are just as good as gourmet ones.
+The main benefits come when the food arrives at the table and everyone can spend time together.
 One good strategy is to cook a big batch of soup or a double batch of a casserole over the weekend, and then freeze some to make weekday dinners easier.
 Some meals can be thrown together quickly with help from store-bought ingredients, like pre-cut veggies, or a pre-made pizza dough.
 There are also many recipes that take less than 15 minutes.
-Please see the Food section of our website for ideas.
+Please see the Food section of our website for more ideas.

 If you think of family dinner as a time to nourish your family, prevent all kinds of problems, increase your children’s cognitive abilities, and provide pleasure and fun that they can build on for the rest of their lives, a nightly meal is an efficient use of time.